Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

 Annotations and Descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can annotate the top-level model and each version individually using Markdown, including description and any relevant information useful for the team such as algorithm descriptions, dataset employed, or methodology.
+You can annotate the top-level model and each version individually using Markdown; including description and any relevant information useful for the team such as algorithm descriptions, dataset employed, or methodology.

 |